 “Regular application of neck cream is key to combating early signs of aging, allowing you to maintain a youthful appearance,” Dr. Haberman says.
 “However, neck cream application is as much about when you apply it as how you apply it.
 Generally, I would recommend vitamin C serum or pads in the morning and retinol at bedtime.
 Proper application of mineral sunscreens every two hours and moisturizers.”

-Davie, FL dermatologist Marianna Blyumin-Karasik, MD is also on board with below-the-face skin care, but she thinks this is gen gets it: “Based on my personal clinical experience, current interest in neck care is more profound than in the past,” she says.
-“I think people. including Gen Ys are a lot more open to a variety of skin-care products and procedures for their face, and they often realize quickly that if they do not take care of neck aesthetics, the adjacent neck/décolleté areas look very much in discord.”
+Davie, FL dermatologist Marianna Blyumin-Karasik, MD is also on board with below-the-face skin care, but she thinks this is a generation that gets it: “Based on my personal clinical experience, current interest in neck care is more profound than in the past,” she says.
+“I think people, including Gen Ys, are a lot more open to a variety of skin-care products and procedures for their face, and they often realize quickly that if they do not take care of neck aesthetics, the adjacent neck/décolleté areas look very much in discord.”

 To that end, to preserve harmony, whenever having a cosmetic consultation, she recommends a comprehensive approach to rejuvenation—including the neck and hands areas, which she says, along with the face, “represent the most obvious areas of aging process” of our skin.
-“There are excellent cosmetic procedures now available to treat body areas such as biostimulatory injectable (Radiesse), Laser treatments (Picoway Resolve), Energy Devices (Profound), etc. Skin care is a great foundation with protective sunscreen and repairing neck creams (Skin Better Techno ($140) and Defenage Neck Perfection ($127)).”
+“There are excellent cosmetic procedures now available to treat body areas such as biostimulatory injectable (Radiesse), Laser treatments (Picoway Resolve), Energy Devices (Profound), etc. Skin care is a great foundation with protective sunscreen and repairing neck creams (she likes Skin Better Techno and Defenage Neck Perfection).”

 Finally, Bloomfield Hills, MI dermatologist Linda C. Honet, MD says it will be interesting to see how the new generation ages.